Economic Recommender Systems -- A Systematic Review: Introduction

-{Therefore,} it becomes desirable {for companies} to incorporate relevant knowledge into the underlying algorithms so that the resulting recommendations {can} drive these KPIs more directly in the desired direction.
-One important domain-independent approach in {this} context is to consider purchase-related information in the recommendation models, in particular regarding the profit that results from individual purchase transactions, see \cite{jannach_price_2017}.
-Moreover, {such algorithms} may implement several other theories and mechanisms from the economics and marketing literature, {considering}, for example, the role of promotions and discounts, price sensitivity, or consumer utility.
+Therefore, it becomes desirable for companies to incorporate relevant knowledge into the underlying algorithms so that the resulting recommendations can drive these KPIs more directly in the desired direction \cite{panniello2016research, cooke2002marketing, gorgoglione2011effect}.
+One important domain-independent approach in this context is to consider purchase-related information in the recommendation models, in particular regarding the profit that results from individual purchase transactions, see \cite{jannach_price_2017}.
+Moreover, such algorithms may implement several other theories and mechanisms from the economics and marketing literature, considering, for example, the role of promotions and discounts, price sensitivity, or consumer utility.

-{These} approaches, which we call \emph{Economic Recommender Systems} (\emph{ECRS{s}}), are highly relevant in practice.
+These approaches, which we call \emph{Economic Recommender Systems} (\emph{ECRSs}), are highly relevant in practice.
 Unfortunately, the literature on this topic is largely scattered.
-With this paper{,} we provide a systematic review of the field, which should serve researchers and practitioners alike as a starting point to understand the state-of-the-art in the area.
-Our systematic literature search surfaced more than one hundred relevant papers, which we categorize into five main {dimensions} of analysis, see Section~\ref{sec:methodology}.
-In the main part of the survey{, Section~\ref{sec:technical-approaches},} we then discuss existing {ECRSs} technical approaches. {Afterward}, we analyze existing {methodologies} to evaluate {such} systems in Section~\ref{sec:experimental-evaluation}.
-The paper ends with a discussion of open challenges.
+With this paper, we provide a systematic review of the field, which should serve researchers and practitioners alike as a starting point to understand the state-of-the-art in the area.
+Our systematic literature search surfaced more than one hundred relevant papers, which we categorize into five main dimensions of analysis, see Section~\ref{sec:methodology}.
+In the main part of the survey, Section~\ref{sec:technical-approaches}, we then discuss existing ECRSs technical approaches.
+Afterward, we analyze existing methodologies to evaluate such systems in Section~\ref{sec:experimental-evaluation}.
+Finally, we discuss open challenges and future research directions in the field in Section~\ref{sec:open_challenges}.
+The paper ends by highlighting some managerial implications of using ECRSs in real-world environments.